Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 A diagram showing the spiraling helix, with arrows showing where fish enter and exit

 The helix looks and works like a parking structure ramp.
-The lake level determines which intake opening fish enter through (left side of the diagram).
+The reservoir level determines which intake opening fish enter through (left side of the diagram).
 They exit at the bottom of the helix (bottom right of the diagram) into the Cle Elum River.

 Next spring, we expect to send migrating salmon through the helix for the very first time.